mstksg/inCode/copy/entries/typed-sm-lc-1.md

 Capturing Variables
 -------------------

-In order to have `Var` be type-safe, the environment itself needs to be a part of the `Expr` type, and you should only be able to use `Var` if the `Expr` enforces it. `ELambda` would, therefore, introduce the new variable to the environment.
+In order to have `EVar` be type-safe, the environment itself needs to be a part of the `Expr` type, and you should only be able to use `EVar` if the `Expr` enforces it. `ELambda` would, therefore, introduce the new variable to the environment.